Unnati-Gupta24/Bash-Mini-Projects/README.md

 # Bash Mini Projects
-This repository contains shell scripting written in bash
+This repository contains Mini projects made by using Bash.